 Aintree Grand National Ladies Day

-In 2018 the day also falls on Friday 13th, so let’s hope it’s not an unlucky one for punters!
+In 2019 the day falls on Friday 5th.
 In recent years, the day has also become famous for celebrities, mainly in the Liverpool and Manchester areas, making an appearance at the track – with Coleen Rooney being a current example.
 With many tabloid newspapers covering the day, this day has a certain hype for the who’s who of the glossy magazines.

 What Is The Grand National Ladies Day Dress Code?